OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

     The Yeoman generator will create the project files and install supporting Node components.

-2. Navigate to the root folder of the project.
+2. The Yeoman generator will give you some instructions in your command line about what to do with the project, but ignore them and continue to follow our instructions.
+Navigate to the root folder of the project.

     ```command&nbsp;line
     cd stock-ticker
     ```

 3. Build the project.
+This will also install certificates that your project needs in order to function properly.

     ```command&nbsp;line
     npm run build
     ```

 4. Start the local web server, which runs in Node.js.
 You can try out the custom function add-in in Excel for Windows or Excel Online.
+You may be prompted to open the add-in's task pane, although this is optional.
+You can still run your custom functions without opening your add-in's task pane.

+> [!NOTE]
+> Office Add-ins should use HTTPS, not HTTP, even when you are developing.
+If you are prompted to install a certificate after you run `npm run start:desktop`, accept the prompt to install the certificate that the Yeoman generator provides.

 # [Excel for Windows](#tab/excel-windows)